The McKinney-Vento Act (Section 725) defines “homeless children and youth” (school-age and younger) as:

 - Migratory children who qualify as homeless because they are living in circumstances described above.

 - The term unaccompanied youth includes a youth not in the physical custody of a parent or guardian.
-This would include runaways living in runaway shelters, abandoned buildings, cars, on the streets, or in other inadequate housing; children and youth denied housing by their families (sometimes referred to “throwaway children and youth”); and school-age unwed mothers living in homes for unwed mothers because they have no other housing available.
+This would include runaways living in runaway shelters, abandoned buildings, cars, on the streets, or in other inadequate housing; children and youth denied housing by their families (sometimes referred to as “throwaway children and youth”); and school-age unwed mothers living in homes for unwed mothers because they have no other housing available.

-If you or your family lives in any of the above situation including in a shelter, motel, vehicle or campground; on the street; in an abandoned building, trailer, or other inadequate accommodations; or doubled up with friends or relatives because you are unable to find or afford housing, then your pre-school aged and school aged children have certain right and protections under the McKinney-Vento Homeless Education Assistance Act.
+If you or your family lives in any of the above situations including in a shelter, motel, vehicle, or campground; on the street; in an abandoned building, trailer, or other inadequate accommodations; or doubled up with friends or relatives because you are unable to find or afford housing, then your pre-school aged and school aged children have certain right and protections under the McKinney-Vento Homeless Education Assistance Act.